What Do I Do If I Am Served with Divorce Paperwork?

 - Divorcing spouses under 6.801(b) may still remarry each other at any time and

-- In certain cases, under section 6.802 of the Texas Family Code, a Judge will waive the 30-day waiting period if good cause shown.
-This requires filing a motion to request the judge to do so.
+- In some instances, under section 6.802 of the Texas Family Code, a Judge will waive the 30-day waiting period if good cause is shown.
+This requires filing a motion to request the Judge to do so.

 Examples of why a Judge may grant a waiver of the 30 days waiting period include: